The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 It resembles the bell curve of the normal distribution, which is consistent with the assumption that it is the sum of many random contributions.

-To describe how well this model describes the original series, we can compute the coefficient of determination, which indicates how much smaller the variance of the residuals is, compared to the variance of the original series.
+To quantify how well this model describes the original series, we can compute the coefficient of determination, which indicates how much smaller the variance of the residuals is, compared to the variance of the original series.

 rsquared = 1 - resid.var() / nuclear.var()